-Gaza under communications blackout, amid warnings of cover for war crimes
+Gaza’s communications blackout raises concerns of Israeli war crimes

 What does Gaza’s food shortage look like?

-Palestinian telecoms provider Jawwal said late on Friday that Israel’s bombardment of the Strip had destroyed “all remaining international routes connecting Gaza to the outside world.”
+Palestinian telecoms provider Jawwal said late on Friday that Israel’s bombardment of the Strip had destroyed “all remaining international routes connecting Gaza to the outside world”.

-Al Jazeera’s Nida Ibrahim, reporting from Ramallah in the occupied West Bank, said on Saturday that there was “very, very minimal” information coming out of the enclave.
+Nida Ibrahim, reporting for Al Jazeera from Ramallah in the occupied West Bank, said on Saturday that there was “very, very minimal” information coming out of the Gaza Strip.

 “After Gaza went into darkness with no communications, no phones, no internet connections, Palestinians here outside of Gaza and elsewhere … feel that they are also being kept in the dark about what’s going on,” Ibrahim said.